cghazal/Pocket-Watch/index.md

-# PocketWatch: your life, streamlined.
+# PocketWatch: your life, Streamlined

 Getting tired of multi-tasking your apps?
 We were too.
 Discover a way to effortlessly combine all of your appointments that you've made through all of your apps without scrolling through a swamp of text messages and emails for hours.